RevinderDev/rev-dl/README.md

     * shows what song is being played and for how long. maybe those fancy music graphs too - would be cool.
     * **is completely non blocking** meaning it has to work independently of music being played in the background.
     * some help strings to properly show user how to control stuff. (it's not that important before at least having workable UI).
+    * ability to INITIALIZE playlists for users, append to specific playlist and specific category.
+Searching when there's a duplicate in the playlist too!
 * download ONLY audio files and determine properly if those were not able to be found by youtube-dl.
 * download file ONLY if the file is not present in playlist folder.
 * setup proper folder structure when downloading files - if the user asks for song from multiple playlist files, have files be